KubbyDev/hen-translator/README.md

 The stand is based on a chicken I found on Thingyverse.
 The interior is hollow, and contains a PCB (the same PCB, but without microphone because it's not needed), a battery, a power switch and a button to trigger a chicken sound.
 The button is an end of travel sensor that we can trigger by pushing on the thingy on the head of the chicken.

 ![Stand](https://i.imgur.com/jeLHt7v.jpg)

-## Things I should change

-- The main problem in this design is the lack of some kind of sound recognition.
-Just looking at the sound level is not enough to trigger the translation only when the chicken makes noises.
-I originally planned to try to use FFTs to make a simple recognition system but the AtMega328p is too underpowered and has far too little memory to work with.
-If I make a V2, I will probably go for a much more powerful STM32 or even a Linux system.
-- The speaker is not powerful enough.
-This should be fairly easy to change but I have to keep in mind that it will also draw more power.